MiguelMadero/ember-monaco-editor/README.md

 [![Build Status](https://travis-ci.org/MiguelMadero/ember-monaco-editor.svg?branch=master)](https://travis-ci.org/MiguelMadero/ember-monaco-editor)

+# DEPRECATED

+**NOTE:** for a more up to date version see https://github.com/mike-north/ember-monaco

 # Ember-monaco-editor

 **NOTE:** this is still work in progress.
 I need to address a conflict with the AMD loader and loader.js before releasing 0.1.0.